-During this orientation period, your child will engage in daily tasks and chores that contribute to the maintenance of a working farm.
-Here your child will learn the value of a good work ethic, which contributes to their future academic success.
-In addition, your child will work on developing personal responsibility and learning and practicing interpersonal communication skills.
+During this orientation period, your child engages in daily tasks and chores that contribute to the maintenance of a working farm.
+Here your child learns the value of a good work ethic, which contributes to their future academic success.
+In addition, your child works on developing personal responsibility and learning and practicing interpersonal communication skills.

 Phase 1 – Exploration

-During this phase, your child will work on self-identity, personal management skills, communication, and understanding our community responsibilities.
+During this phase, your child works on self-identity, personal management skills, communication, and understanding our community responsibilities.

 Phase 2 – Challenge

-During this phase, your child will work on relationships, commitments, accountability and community responsibilities.
+During this phase, your child works on relationships, commitments, accountability and community responsibilities.

 Phase 3 – Ascent

-During this phase, your child will work on leadership, transition, and learn to understand what it means to be a member of the global community in which we all live.
+During this phase, your child works on leadership, transition, and learns to understand what it means to be a member of the global community in which we all live.